Assessing Steelers’ QB Hierarchy Under Aaron Rodgers

 He improved greatly in his second year as the starter, increasing his completion percentage to 66.5, but in three more games, he threw one fewer touchdown and eight interceptions while averaging just 207.9 yards per game.
 His final year in Happy Valley got off to a rough start.
 When a broken ankle ended his season, the Nittany Lions were 3-3 and Allar was averaging just 183.3 yards per game.

 The production never quite matched the potential or the physical tools for Allar.
 He showed an ability to make anticipatory throws and read a defense with efficiency.
 His low interception rate was a benefit but really came as a result of a conservative passing approach, leading too often to second-guessing and active scrambling.
 The lack of accuracy stemmed from a lack of consistency on drop backs, messy footwork, and a lack of touch to layer throws.
-A perceived lack of chemistry with his receiving weapons was considered a factory for Allar’s inability to produce big plays.
+A perceived lack of chemistry with his receiving weapons was considered a factor for Allar’s inability to produce big plays.

 If there’s anybody who can develop the production out of a quarterback that has oozed potential for four years, its new Steelers head coach Mike McCarthy.
 Ideally, Rodgers does return to start as expected, allowing Allar to sit and develop while learning from McCarthy and a four-time MVP.
-If Rodgers doesn’t end up back in Pittsburgh, Allar should have an opportunity to compete for a role in the hierarchy with fellow Steelers’ draft picks Mason Rudolph and Will Howard.
+If Rodgers doesn’t end up back in Pittsburgh, though, Allar should have an opportunity to compete for a role in the hierarchy with fellow Steelers’ draft picks Mason Rudolph and Will Howard.

 Latest On Day 2 QB Outlook